BareqAZ/flask-microsoft-sso-template/README.md

 ```
 src
 ├── app
+│   ├── __init__.py   # Flask configuration
+│   │
 │   ├── api           # Contains all the API routes
 │   │
 │   ├── auth          # Contains authentication routes, SSO modules, and helper functions
 │   │
 │   ├── static        # Static files such as images, icons, and JavaScript
 │   │
 │   ├── templates     # Flask templates
 │   │
 │   └── user          # User-accessible routes
 │
 ├── settings.toml     # Contains all configurable settings and credentials
 │
 └── bin               # Contains executables for starting both the debug and production servers
 ```